-ASUS EPU-Six Engine
+ASUS EPU-6 Engine

-The new ASUS EPU - the world's first power saving engine, has been upgraded to a new six-engine version, which provides total system power savings by detecting current PC loadings and intelligently moderating power in real-time.
-With auto phase switching for components (which includes the CPU.
-VGA card, memory, chipset, ddrives and system fan), the EPU automatically provides the most appropriate power usage via intelligent acceleration and overclocking - helping save power and money.
+The new ASUS EPU-the world's first power saving engine, has been upgraded to a new 6 engine version, which provides total system power savings by detecting current PC loadings and intelligently moderating power in real-time.
+With auto phase switching for components (which includes the CPU, VGA card, memory, chipset, hard drives and CPU cooler / system fans), the EPU automatically provides the most appropriate power usage via intelligent acceleration and overclocking - helping save power and money.
+See page 4-24 for details.

 With AI Nap, the system can continue running at minimum power and noise when you are temporarily away.
 To wake the system and return to the OS environment, simply click the mouse or press a key.
+See page 4-20 for details.